 - Demoted to Extra: Sonya and Kano went from being playable characters to being chained up in the background of Shao Kahn's stage.
 They were excluded in favor of new characters since they were the least popular characters in the first game.

 - Early Installment Weirdness: Kitana's ending says that her parents were former rulers of Outworld overthrown by Shao Kahn.
-However later games established that her parents ruled the realm of Edenia, and that the former ruler of Outworld has no relation to Kitana.
+However, later games established that her parents ruled the realm of Edenia, and that the former ruler of Outworld has no relation to Kitana.
+This ending likely led to the misconception that Outworld was formerly Edenia, and Mortal Kombat: Defenders of the Realm ran with the idea.

 - The Foreign Subtitle: The Japanese version featured the subtitle Kyukyoku Shinken (The Ultimate Divine Fist).